Compare two cars

 Safety

 Both vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the same number of safety stars gained in the process.
-That aside, let's consider some other aspects which affect safety.
+Moving further on, let's take a closer look at some additional safety-related facts.
 Both vehicles belong to the small family car segment, which is generally classifying them somewhere in the middle safety-wise, but that fact doesn't break the tie between the two cars.
 On the other hand, if we'd like to consider vehicle mass in this context too, which we definitely should, the Italian car offers a considerable difference of 17% more metal.

 Reliability